-We know that keeping up with Denver's ever-changing, always-growing dining scene can be challenging.
-For this reason, we launched "The Highlight Reel," a monthly recap of everything you need to know about dining out in (and around) the Mile High City.
-We'll talk about the month's hottest openings and news, as well as closings and what we're looking forward to in the month to come.
+Keeping up with Denver’s ever-changing, always-growing dining scene can be challenging.
+For this reason, we bring you “the Highlight Reel,” a monthly recap of everything you need to know about dining out in (and around) the Mile High City.
+We’ll talk about the month’s hottest openings and news, as well as closings and what we’re looking forward to in the month to come.

 For more 5280 food and drink coverage, subscribe to our award-winning, weekly email newsletter, Table Talk.

 On September 7, Chipotle made news for re-opening at its very first location on West Evans Avenue.

 Pride & Swagger, a new gay bar in Uptown, celebrated its grand opening on September 8.

 The highly anticipated (and much-delayed) Tavernetta by Frasca Food and Wine finally opened on September 13.
 Sadly, just a week after opening day, the restaurant suffered a kitchen fire (no one was hurt) and is now closed for repairs.
 We’ll post an update when a re-opening day is set.

 On September 15, two of Denver’s top Jewish bakeries, the Bagel Store and Rosenberg’s Bagels and Delicatessen, merged to become Rosenberg’s Kosher.
 It is now the largest kosher purveyor in the state, offering a vast selection of house-made baked goods (bagels, among other things), smoked fish, salads, and spreads.